 English Language Programming

-Proposals should improve English language production and comprehension in the Kyrgyz Republic, especially for those in the regions outside of the capital and residents of the “novostroika” marginalized communities of Bishkek.
+Proposals should improve English language instruction, spoken language production, and written and oral comprehension in the Kyrgyz Republic, especially for those in the regions outside of the capital and residents of the “novostroika” marginalized communities of Bishkek.

 Climate Change Resilience and Environmental Protection

-Proposals should engage government, industry and/or local communities in developing strategies for mitigation of the effects of climate change, and in implementing locally driven projects which protect the environment.
+Proposals should engage government, industry, business and/or local communities in developing strategies for mitigation of the effects of climate change, adaptation measures, and in implementing locally driven projects which protect the environment and save resources.